syncfusion/blazor-docs/src/documenteditor/document-editor/getting-started/server-side-application.md

                 WordDocument document = WordDocument.Load(fileStream, ImportFormatType.Docx);
                 string json = Newtonsoft.Json.JsonConvert.SerializeObject(document);
                 document.Dispose();
+                //To observe the memory go down, null out the reference of document variable. document = null;
                 SfDocumentEditor editor = container.DocumentEditor;
                 editor.Open(json);
+                //To observe the memory go down, null out the reference of json variable. json = null;
             }
         }
     }
     ```

+>Note: As per the discussion thread [#30064](https://github.com/dotnet/aspnetcore/issues/30064), please null out the reference of streams and other instances when they are no longer required.
+Using this approach you'll observe the memory go down and become stable.

 ![DocumentEditor Sample](../images/browser-output-open-document.png)